patricoferris/ni-forests/src/js/text/5_seagrass.md

 > ... at least 44% of United Kingdom's seagrasses have been lost since 1936, 39% since the 1980's.
 However, losses over longer time spans may be as high as 92%.

 The good folk at Project Seagrass are working hard to raise awareness for the disappearing meadows.
 Recently, they announced [their first Seagrass nursery](https://www.projectseagrass.org/projects/seagrass-nursery-news-vol-1/).
+The OpenDataNI information seems to suggest more work will be planned to complete mapping in Northern Ireland in particular for Larne Lough and Carlingford Lough.